-Road maintenance works (or schemes) are prioritised using a number of criteria including:
+Road maintenance works are prioritised using a number of criteria including:

-- Risk to the public - this is known using data such as past insurance claims and the number of small repairs carried out
+- Risk to the public - this is calculated using data such as past insurance claims and the number of small repairs carried out

 - Condition of the road - this includes an engineer's assessment

 More information about our prioritisation policy and criteria for roads, pavements, structures, drainage and safety barriers can be found in the 'Highway prioritisation policy and criteria' PDF at the bottom of this page.

 Operation Horizon is the name of our highway maintenance investment programme.
 Our works are set on an annual basis, and alongside this, we have a list of roads which we are considering for future years.